baurine/checkstyle-sample/note/checkstyle-sample-note.md

         }
     }

-- notice, we'd better to assign the checkstyle version explicitly by `checkstyle` method, else it will use the default version, and default version is very old, when I test, it is 5.9, and latest version is 7.4.
+1. It's better to assign the checkstyle version explicitly using `checkstyle` method, otherwise it will use an old version (5.9 at time of writing) as opposed to the latest one (7.4 at time of writing).
-- then, we copy the corresponding code style rules from checkstyle repo in github, we follow google style, so we copy `google_checks.xml`, and put it in our project folder, likes `config/checkstyle/rules.xml`.
+1. Copy the corresponding code style rules from checkstyle repo in github (`google_checks.xml`), and put it in the project folder (`config/checkstyle/rules.xml`).
-- we define a task called `checkstyle`, config the `rules.xml` path, files need to check, files don't need to check, especially the auto-generated files.
+1. Define a task called `checkstyle`.
+1. Configure the `rules.xml` path.
+1. Set which files need to be checked and which don't (auto-generated files).

-default plugin checkstyle version:
+Default plugin checkstyle version:

 ![](./art/1_plguin_default_version.png)

-then, we can use `./gradlew checkstyle` command in console to execute this task for code style check:
+Now you can check syntax in console using the `./gradlew checkstyle` command:

     > ./gradlew checkstyle
     Incremental java compilation is an incubating feature.